CSCfi/shibboleth-idp-authn-discovery/README.md

 </util:list>
 ```
 ### Managing upstream providers
 Your IdP SAML flow may be configured to use single upstream discovery url or entity.
-In that case it is enough for 'Disco' flow to show it as one selectable item and  signal that 'SAML' is the next flow to perform.
+In that case it is enough for Discovery view to show it as one selectable item and  signal that 'SAML' is the next flow to perform.
 Upstream provider is determined by the static 'SAML' flow configuration in that case.
 However If you have multiple upstream discovery urls or entities, as you often do, that is not enough.
 First you must express somehow to to 'Disco' flow that 'SAML' is not just one selectable item but many.
 That can be done _conf/authn/discovery.properties_.

 You may define Authenticating Authority values per flow in _discovery.properties_.
 For each value 'Disco' will present separate selectable item in discovery view.